GA-MEB/js-basics-hw/README.md

 `--after`, which would exclude films made in or before a certain year.

-The code for doing the actual filtering has already been written into `listFilms`, but in order for it to actually do the work, it needs to get an extra argument, called `options`, in order to customize its behavior.
-Specifically, if we wanted to show films made after 1980 but before 2000, `options` would need to be `{ before: 1980, after: 2000 }`.
+The code for doing the actual filtering has already been written into `listFilms`, but it needs to get an extra argument, an object it calls `options`, in order to know exactly what to filter.
+Specifically, if we wanted to show films made after 1980 but before 2000, we would need to pass in the following object as the `options` argument: `{ before: 1980, after: 2000 }`.

 All you need to do is modify `command-center.js` so that it can parse those flags, and their values, from the given list of tokens.
 Think you're up to the